EliadTz7/EliadTz7/README.md

 - 👋 Hi, I’m @EliadTz7
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React , Vue , JS
+- 🌱 I’m currently learning Angular, JS, TS, MongoDB , Node
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...